How might we design better “Settings” for administrators so they have more control and can be more efficient in managing their teams?

-Settings design is not a shiny type of design.
+The Settings design is not a shiny type of design.
 It is something that users need but don’t use frequently.
 I think it is a challenge to make the Settings simple and easy to use, so that the users can focus on what is really important, ie. video making.

-01 Clean up site architecture
+01 To clean up site architecture

-With the help of the Product Owner, we came up with different user goals and flows.
+With the help of the product owner, we came up with different user goals and flows.

-Compared to the tabs, we thought a vertical sidebar could accommodate more categories in the future.
+Instead of tabs, we thought a vertical sidebar could accommodate more categories in the future.

 A clickable prototype was created in XD to test how the "Settings" component worked.
 We showed it to the developers and the design team for usability testing.
 We identified some usability issues and gained some useful feedbacks.

 01 Having both the “Cancel” button and the “Close” icon at the top right was confusing.